 Map of Uber Tanzania Limited Mini Office in Dar es Salaam, Tanzania

-What Services Are Available at the Uber Tanzania Mini Office in Dar es Salaam?
+What Services Are Available at the Uber Tanzania – Mini Office Dar es Salaam?

-The Uber Tanzania Mini Office strictly serves bajajis (auto rickshaws) and boda-bodas (motorcycle taxis), since these are not allowed in the city centre where the head office is located.
+The Uber Tanzania Mini Office serves strictly bajajis (auto rickshaws) and boda-bodas (motorcycle taxis), since those are not allowed in the city centre where the head office is located.

 READ ALSO: Uber in Johannesburg & Dar es Salaam